-The best we can do is simply be aware of how we are influenced by our perceptions of status and modify our reasoning accordingly.5 Notice how you react around people you deem as particularly successful and admirable.
+The best we can do is simply be aware of how we are influenced by our perceptions of status and modify our reasoning accordingly.13 Notice how you react around people you deem particularly successful and admirable.
 Notice how much more agreeable you become.
 Notice how you tend to make positive assumptions about them, even though you don’t necessarily know whether they are true or not.

 Then, question these things.
 Ask yourself, “If some random person I know said this, would I react the same way?”
-And if you’re honest with yourself, you’ll find that sometimes the answer is “no.”
+And if you’re honest with yourself, you’ll find that often the answer is “no.”

 It sucks to admit it.
 But welcome to being human.